voulkon/Gender-Pay-Gap-in-UK/README.md

 # Gender-Pay-Gap-in-UK
-Data from 2017 to 2021

-Just an analysis on some Gender Pay Gap Data
+An analysis on Gender Pay Gap Data collected by the Gender Pay Gap service in UK aiming to provide a foundation for further analyses.

+Rmd is fully reproducible since it's downloading all files needed to produce results.

+Plots can be easily rendered static (instead of interactive) and get exported in current working directory.